 This Parmesan spinach couscous is a quick and delicious side dish made with a handful of pantry staples.
-It can be prepared in just 20 minutes.
-Serve it as a side dish with your favorite protein or eat it as a vegetarian main dish!
+It can be prepared in just 20 minutes!
+Serve it as a side dish with your favorite protein or enjoy it as a vegetarian main dish.

 There are two common types of couscous.
-Regular couscous is small and cooks very quickly.
-The grains are about the size of cornmeal.
+Moroccan couscous is small and cooks very quickly.
+The grains are slightly bigger than coarsely ground cornmeal.
 Israeli couscous is larger and takes much longer to cook.
-I used regular couscous but you could try this with Israeli couscous if that’s all you have.
-You’ll just need to adjust the water and cooking time.
+For this recipe, you’ll want to use Moroccan couscous.

 Cooking couscous is super simple.
 Once you know the couscous-to-water ratio, you’re good to go!
-If you’re making regular, whole wheat couscous, use 1 1/2 cups of water for every 1 cup of dry couscous.
-If you’re making Israeli couscous, reduce the water to 2/3 cup of water for ever 1 cup of dry couscous.
-Couscous expands a lot after cooking, so 1 cup of dry couscous will usually make about 4 servings.
+If you’re making whole wheat Moroccan style couscous, use 1 1/2 cups of water for every 1 cup of dry couscous.
+If you’re making regular Moroccan couscous, reduce the water to 1 cup of water for every 1 cup of dry couscous.
+Be sure to check package directions, as different brands may call for different amounts of water.
+Couscous expands a lot after cooking, so one cup of dry couscous will usually make about 4 servings.

-This recipe is an easy way to prepare couscous that gives it tons of flavor.
+This recipe is an easy way to prepare couscous that gives it a ton of flavor.
 Be sure to use fresh Parmesan cheese in this recipe.
 I like to grate it just before serving!

 - Looking for something other than Parmesan?
 Substitute Romano cheese, which has an even stronger, saltier flavor.
-You may need to cut back on the salt in this recipe.
+If you’re using Romano cheese, you may need to cut back on the salt in this recipe.

-- This recipe works with regular couscous or the larger, pearl couscous, often called Israeli couscous.
+- This recipe works with regular couscous or wholewheat couscous.
+I prefer wholewheat for a healthier dish!

 - Out of spinach?
 Try another leafy green like kale!
-It may need to cook for a minute or two longer. to soften.
+Remove the stems and cook for 1-2 additional minutes.

 This Parmesan spinach couscous is a quick and delicious side dish made with a handful of pantry staples.
 It can be prepared in just 20 minutes.
 Serve it as a side dish with your favorite protein or eat is as a vegetarian main dish!